Girls’ Leadership Camp

 A large majority of campers stated that they struggle with effective social skills.
-Seeing their struggles first hand, affirmed to us that while this generation is the most social media connected, many experience high levels of loneliness and anxiety.
+Seeing their struggles firsthand, affirmed to us that while this generation is the most social media-connected, many young women experience high levels of loneliness and anxiety.
 Providing learning centered on leadership development principles and personal relationship building activities gives them the opportunity to explore their potential in a mentor-based environment.
-As one camper stated in the post camp survey, “I learned about my leadership potential, to trust myself, do right for others, and how to make new friends.”
+As one camper stated in the post-camp survey, “I learned about my leadership potential, to trust myself, do right for others and how to make new friends.”

 We know we can make an upstream impact by giving girls the knowledge and tools they need at a pivotal and crucial developmental period in their lives.